Header image courtesy of Collin Armstrong (via Unsplash)

 Halloween is right around the corner, and there’s no better way to set a spooky atmosphere than with these urban Hong Kong legends.
 We’re not suggesting that you visit all seven places mentioned on Halloween night to see if you bump into anything supernatural, but if you’re like us and enjoy the subreddit r/creepypasta, then these scary stories will be right up your alley.
 If not, consider yourself warned before you read these creepy urban legends!

 Tsat Tsz Mui Road (七姊妹道) in North Point literally translates to “Seven Sisters Road” and is famously named after a creepy story.
 As legend has it, there was once a group of women living in the area who swore a collective vow of celibacy and became blood sisters.
-However, the third sister’s family eventually tried to marry her off, so in a fit of desperate solidarity, all seven sisters drowned themselves in the ocean the night before the ceremony.
+However, the third sister’s family eventually tried to marry her off, so in desperate solidarity, all seven sisters drowned themselves in the ocean the night before the ceremony.
 The villagers were never able to recover their bodies, but after the tide receded, instead found seven boulders arranged in a neat row of ascending sizes.
-These were then understandably named the Seven Sisters Rocks.
+These were then named the Seven Sisters Rocks.

 This Hong Kong legend was a widely publicised matter that even made the national news back in 1981.
 At the Kwun Tong-bound platform in Yau Ma Tei MTR station, back when there were no automatic doors, various bystanders—including the train driver—saw a girl jumping off of the platform onto the tracks.
 The driver immediately hit the brakes, but as the train carried on its forward momentum before coming to a stop, it was assumed that she had been crushed under the vehicle.
 Amazingly, not a single trace of her was found by the police or emergency services.
 The incident was later written off as a “mass hallucination.”